NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Ventriloquist's Ring (Greater).md

 * * *

-**Effect** Twisting the ring around your finger allows you to magically throw your voice, with the effects of a 2nd-rank [[Spells/Ventriloquism|Ventriloquism]] spell (DC 27 Perception check).
+**Effect** Twisting the ring around your finger allows you to magically throw your voice, with the effects of a 2nd-rank [[Ventriloquism|Ventriloquism]] spell (DC 27 Perception check).

 *Source: Pathfinder GM Core*
 *ORC*